1. Policy Statement

 - any interest of an employee’s immediate family (spouse, civil partner, children, parents, brothers and sisters) that could involve such a conflict of interest.

-Where a conflict of interest situation could arise for an Employee, he/she must desist from dealing with the contract giving rise to that situation and may not attempt in any way to influence Shannon Group or its subsidiaries decision on the matter.
+Where a conflict of interest situation could arise for an Employee, he/she must desist from dealing with the contract giving rise to that situation and may not attempt in any way to influence Shannon Heritage or its subsidiaries decision on the matter.

 6.5 Disclosure of Information